andrebq/build-it/README.md

 # What is this?

-`build-it` is similar to a Jenkinsfile but uses lisp!
+`build-it` is similar to a Jenkinsfile but uses lua!